 The best Chromebooks for Cricut ensure you can stay creative, and in most cases, will save you a little money.
 You can now use your Chromebook to design projects, work on uploading designs from websites and to help edit your final masterpiece; the laptops below are the best chromebooks for Cricut Design Space.

 There are lots of different Cricut machines available, including the Maker 3, Joy and Explore 3; read my guide to the best Cricut machines to see what each does.
-Some Chromebooks work best with particular machines, just like they do with tablets.
+From my experience I've found some Chromebooks work best with particular machines, just like they do with tablets.
 For example, the smaller Cricut Joy and a Chromebook are perfect bedfellows.
+Generally Chromebooks are cheaper than PC and Apple laptops and you can get the tech you really need to run Cricut Design Space – such as a touch screen, 2-in-1 design or fast web-browsing – for a lot less.

-If you’re set on a Chromebook, then you’ll enjoy my guide to the best Chromebooks for Cricut users, where I've weighed up different factors that make a Chromebook ideal for use alongside a Cricut.
+If you’re set on a Chromebook, then you’ll find this guide to the best Chromebooks for Cricut users useful I've weighed up different factors that make a Chromebook ideal for use alongside a Cricut.
 I’ve looked at Chromebooks that come with styluses, the quality of the display, need for a touchscreen, compatibility with Cricut add-ons, and the battery life.

 The best Chromebooks for Cricut available now